Dave Navarro: Early life

-Navarro was a performer at the Republican National Convention in 2012 in which Mitt Romney was nominated for president.
-In 2016, he described his views in a Tweet as "Libertarian".

-Navarro had stated he was supporting Marianne Williamson as a candidate for the 2020 Democratic presidential primaries.
-He subsequently expressed support for Tulsi Gabbard, including having her on his show.

-Career

-Early influence
+Navarro picked up the guitar at age 7, being inspired by his cousin, singer-songwriter Dan Navarro.
 He said that "When I was very young, it was always Jimi Hendrix."
 He was also fascinated by Yngwie Malmsteen for a brief period.
 Navarro also stated that he learned a lot from Robert Smith of the Cure and Daniel Ash of Bauhaus.
-He also said: "And I have always loved all the different guitarists that have been in Siouxsie and the Banshees".
+He also said: "And I have always loved all the different guitarists that have been in Siouxsie and the Banshees."
 He considers that "The great innovators, for me, are still Hendrix and [Jimmy] Page."
 Van Halen's debut album was another reason why he learned to play guitar.
+To this day, his tastes range from eccentric virtuosos like Steve Vai and Al Di Meola, to experimenters like Kevin Shields and old school blues players like Junior Kimbrough.

+He attended Notre Dame High School in Sherman Oaks, California, where he was a member of the marching band with future Jane's Addiction bandmate Stephen Perkins.

+Career

 1986–1993

-Navarro joined the band Jane's Addiction in 1986 as the lead guitarist after he was recommended to vocalist Perry Farrell by drummer Stephen Perkins, who was a childhood friend of Navarro's.
-The band became successful and was popular in the alternative-rock music scene.
+Navarro joined the band Jane's Addiction in 1986 as the lead guitarist after he was recommended to vocalist Perry Farrell by Perkins, and replaced early guitarist Chris Brinkman.
 Over the next five years, Jane's Addiction released three albums, Jane's Addiction (1987), Nothing's Shocking (1988) and Ritual de lo Habitual (1990).
 Personal tensions, however, led to their breakup in 1991.
 The Lollapalooza festival was created by Farrell as a farewell tour for Jane's Addiction.

 After the departure of Guns N' Roses' original rhythm guitarist Izzy Stradlin in August 1991, Navarro was the first choice of lead singer Axl Rose to replace Stradlin; despite four attempts to have him come in and play with Slash, he never showed up.
 However, he later went on to play on the 1999 Guns N' Roses song "Oh My God", which was featured on the End of Days soundtrack.
 In 1993, Navarro formed Deconstruction with Jane's Addiction's Eric Avery on vocals and bass and Michael Murphy on drums.
 The band put out one self-titled album in 1994.
 Rick Rubin was involved in the production and Butthole Surfers singer Gibby Haynes makes a guest appearance.
 They did not tour due to Avery's exhaustion after Jane's Addiction.